Coronavirus variants got you worried? Here's everything we know

 On Jan.
 28, biotech firm Novavax released news of results from late-stage clinical trials of its own vaccine candidate.
 The trial was conducted on patients in both the UK and South Africa, with mixed results.
 In the UK, Novavax claims its vaccine had around 89.3% efficacy, but in South Africa, where the more evasive variant is circulating, this efficacy dropped to 60%.
 This result is concerning and makes an urgent case to evaluate our current vaccines against the newly emerged variants.

-Additionally, if the variants infect someone who has previously been infected by COVID-19, there's a chance the immune system will not mount an adequate response and significantly block infection.
-There's limited data on this, though the P.1 variant has been detected in a case of reinfection in Brazil and may have gone through a second period where they were able to transmit the disease.
+Additionally, if the variants infect someone who has previously been infected by COVID-19, there's a chance the immune system will not mount an adequate response and block infection.
+There's limited data on this, though the P.1 variant has been detected in a case of reinfection in Brazil.
+The patient was exposed to an earlier variant of SARS-CoV-2, but then acquired P.1 and scientists believe they may have gone through a second period where they were able to transmit the disease again.
+More work is required to fully understand this phenomenon.

 Ultimately, COVID-19 continues to spread across the globe and more new infections means more opportunities for SARS-CoV-2 to evolve.
 The virus can't evolve without us -- indeed, it can't survive without us.
 The simplest way to prevent new variants from emerging is preventing the virus from spreading at all.
 Our efforts will need to be focused on speeding up the vaccine rollout across the globe and continuing to practice the distancing and hygiene measures we're already adept at.